Shangri-La Frontier: Reception

-By April 2024, the manga had over 8 million copies in circulation; by September of the same year, it had over 10 million copies in circulation; by April 2025, it had over 12 million copies in circulation.
+By April 2024, the manga had over 8 million copies in circulation; by September of the same year, it had over 10 million copies in circulation; by April 2025, it had over 12 million copies in circulation; by March 2026, it had over 16 million copies in circulation.

 The manga ranked eleventh on the "Nationwide Bookstore Employees' Recommended Comics of 2021" by the Honya Club website.
 It placed fifth in the 2021 Next Manga Award in the print category.
 The manga was nominated for the 46th Kodansha Manga Award in the shōnen category in 2022; it won the 47th edition in the same category in 2023.